kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 ### Use AnyStr when your parameter or return type expects both str and bytes

 The `typing` module includes a pre-defined `TypeVar` named `AnyStr`.
-Its definition looks like this:
+Its definition looks something like this:

 ```python
 from typing import TypeVar